UniKatya/Milestone2_Group19/documents/Software Design Document.md

 - Usage: This data structure is specifically designed for recording the nutritional information associated with the currently selected food item.
 It utilizes a dictionary format with keys representing nutrient names (such as "Protein," "Fat," and "Carbohydrates" in string format) and corresponding numerical values to indicate the quantity of each nutrient.
 - Function:
 1. get_nutritional_info(food_name): This function retrieves comprehensive nutritional information for a given food item from the stored data.
-2. <span style="color:red">filter_nutritional_info(nutritional_info): This function filters the nutritional information of a particular food item based on user-defined criteria, ensuring that the data is tailored to the user's needs.</span>
+2. <span style="color:red">filter_nutritional_info(nutritional_info): This function filters the nutritional information of a particular food item for the pie char and bar graph.</span>

 **meal_plan**
 - Type: Dictionary